test1477/vdewsvw/README.md

 4. Handling version ranges and special characters in version strings.
 5. Including the version in both the `bom-ref` and `purl` fields for each component.
 6. Using the package name directly from the `name` field.
-7. Preserving commas and adding spaces in version strings as requested.
+7. Preserving the original version string in the `version` field.
+8. Cleaning the version string for use in URIs (PURL and BOM-Ref).
-8. Formatting the `bom-ref` as requested, only replacing the first '/' after 'pkg:' with a '-'.
+9. Formatting the `bom-ref` as requested, only replacing the first '/' after 'pkg:' with a '-'.
-9. Preventing duplication of versions in both the `purl` and `bom-ref` fields.
+10. Ensuring that both PURL and BOM-Ref contain valid URIs without invalid characters.
-10. Saving the generated SBOM as a JSON file in the specified output directory.
+11. Saving the generated SBOM as a JSON file in the specified output directory.

 To use this script: